Viterbo's Internship Program showcases the experiences and learning of student interns through Interns in Action event

 LinkedIn - internships worldwide

 International internships are a wonderful opportunity to gain experience in a new setting.
-The Career Services and Study Abroad Offices work collaboratively to help students find vetted internship providers with genuine, high-impact experiences.
+The Advising and Career Development office and Study Abroad Offices work collaboratively to help students find vetted internship providers with genuine, high-impact experiences.
 In most cases, internships completed abroad have the option to transfer back to Viterbo for required internship or upper-division credits.

-If you are interested in an international internship, please set up a meeting with the internship coordinator in the Career Services Office.
-Students will also need to meet with the Study Abroad Director, and complete a study abroad application, a partner application, and student learning contract.
+If you are interested in an international internship, please set up a meeting with the Advising and Career Development Office.
+Students will also need to meet with the Study Abroad Director and complete a study abroad application, a partner application, and student learning contract.

 International Internship Partners: